-An ESHRE Research Grant application should be submitted by the Coordinator, who has the scientific responsibility for the project in conjunction with and on behalf of the Beneficiary.
+An ESHRE Research Grant application should be submitted by the Coordinator, who has the scientific responsibility for the Project in conjunction with and on behalf of the Beneficiary.

 The ESHRE grant applications will be evaluated in a 2-step procedure.
 In a first step the Coordinator will be asked to submit an Expression of Interest (i.e. a short scientific proposal) which will be blinded for evaluation.
-If eligible, the Coordinator will be asked to submit an extended scientific proposal, extended CVs and signed declaration of interest forms for all investigators and a letter of support from their Host Institutions.
+If eligible, the Coordinator will be asked to submit an extended scientific proposal with further detailed information and documentation (see chapter 4).